 Of course there’s nothing to say that a photographer must develop one style and stick with it.
 There’s a lot to be said for developing a style, exploring it to its limits then discarding it and moving on.
 That way we avoid becoming stale and typecast but at the same time developing more as a photographer as we push the boundaries of our knowledge and educate ourselves in new techniques and processes.

 The images I’ve use to illustrate this post show a particular style I have been both thinking about and developing over the last month or so.
 Each time I do a shoot I make sure I get a few images that I know I can work on in post processing to create some images in this style.

 The motivation for this style comes from where I started out in photography back in the days of film.
 Like anyone serious about photography in the age of film I developed and printed my own pictures.
 My favourite film emulsion of the time was Ilford HP5 a high speed, medium contrast film nominally rated at ISO 400.
 The great thing about this film was you could really push the ISO up to as high as 3200 giving a grainy surreal look.
 These images attempt to emulate high ISO processing with the addition of a grungy border that I think nicely complements the style.
-I’ll be creating more of these and adding them to a Flickr album over the next few months.

 I appreciate this type of image is not going to be everyone’s taste, including possibly the models, but then that’s the thing about a style.
 It’s meant to be unique and a bit different from the norm and therefore runs the risk of being liked and disliked in equal measure.